 2003 saw the 40th anniversary of the Cheltenham branch of the Samaritans and the 50th anniversary of the Samaritan movement.
 To mark these occasions, we organised our largest fundraising event ever - Dragons on the Lake! and thanks to some generous sponsorship we raised over £10,000.
 In 2004 we celebrated our own 25th anniversary which was marked by a re-run of Dragons on the Lake, with 20 teams and over 9000 spectators we raised over £8,000.
 The following year saw the third and final Dragon Boats event which though successful was proving to be harder and harder to organise each year (mainly due our own perfectionism!).

 To replace this annual event we decided in 2006 to try our hand at organising something a bit closer to our hearts and the 'Cheltenham Beer Festival' was born.
 We had brilliant weather at the start of September, and over 400 people enjoyed a selection of 27 different beers and ciders mainly from the local area, and we made over £7,000.
 We repeated the festival in July 2007 and managed to find the only dry and sunny weekend in a very wet summer! - We expanded to our limit with over 500 people trying out 30 beers. once again we made over £7,000.
-This year we are running the 15th Cheltenham Beer Festival, now in a regular June/July slot and with closer to 50 beers and over 650 tickets to sell.
+After being forced to cancel twice due to the pandemic, on Saturday 11 June 2022 we will be running our 15th Cheltenham Beer Festival, now in a regular June slot, with over 650 tickets to sell.